Guidelines on Subject Payments to Incentivize Participation in Externally Funded Research

 - The Incentive Payment Log should be used to track each transaction at the point of exchange throughout the course of the study.
 The log should be reconciled with items on-hand at least every 60 days, and the PI will document and report any discrepancies to the Grant Administrator.
 The Business Office conducts random audits of petty cash accounts.

 - At least every 90 days, the PI should submit reconcile the petty cash account, or else notify the Grant Administrator in writing if there is a project-based need for an extended deadline.

-- Cash: The PI will deposit any remaining cash on hand at the Cashier’s Office into the correct project account (e.g. 320-12XX-1050), then submit the deposit receipt and a copy of the completed Incentive Payment Log to the Grant Administrator for review and approval.
+- Cash: The PI will deposit any remaining cash on hand at the Cashier’s Office following normal Business Office practices.
+The deposit receipt, completed Incentive Payment Log, and relevant backup statements for disbursement of electronic funds as applicable, should be submitted to the Grant Administrator for review and approval.

 - Gift cards and other non-cash items: The PI will submit a copy of the completed Incentive Payment Log to the Grant Administrator for review and approval.

 - Once approved, the Grant Administrator will submit the documents to the Business Office.
-The Business Office will close out the petty cash by charging the expense to the correct account and object code (7650, subject payments).
+The Business Office will close out the petty cash by charging the expense to the correct account number using object code (7650, subject payments).

 - Obtain IRB approval for research including human subject payments prior study initiation.